theheraldproject/herald-analysis/README.md

 ## License & Copyright

+Copyright 2020 VMware, Inc.

 All files are distributed under the MIT License.
-Copyright VMware Inc. All rights reserved.

 ## Assistance